jericks/geometry-ws/README.md

 http://localhost:8080/swagger/geometry-web-services-0.0.yml
 ```

-Swagger API document is available:
+Swagger API documentation is available.

 ![Swagger API](docs/images/swagger.png)

-You can use it to try out all of the available web services:
+You can use it to try out all of the available web services.

 ![Centroid Web Service](docs/images/centroid.png)

-You can visualize result in an OpenLayers or Leaflet map:
+You can visualize result in an OpenLayers or Leaflet map.

 ![Buffer Web Service](docs/images/buffer.png)